 R6:100 ohm 250mW

 Wires and gel electrodes are easiest to find sold for TENS devices, but will allow tDCS, though only in areas that are hairless.
 There are other options, though, and sponge electrodes are less likely to cause electrode burns.

-E1,E2: gel electrode pads (of this type)
+E1,E2: gel electrode pads (also sold for TENS units)

 Perfboard is best for assembling this circuit permanently.